Migratory aptitude

 Migratory aptitude is the relative ability of a migrating group to migrate in a rearrangement reaction.
 Migratory aptitudes vary in different reactions, depending on multiple factors.

 In the Baeyer-Villiger reaction, the more substituted group, in general, migrates.
 In the pinacol rearrangement, the order of migratory aptitude has not been determined unambiguously, but some trends have been determined.
-For example, relative migratory aptitudes for alkyl substituents is Hydride >Phenide>C(CH3)3> C2H5 > CH3.
+For example, relative migratory aptitudes for alkyl substituents is Hydride >C(CH3)3> C2H5 > phenyl > CH3.

+More bulky groups have more tendency to migrate.